KhoronusFork/world-models/README.md

 ## Prerequisites

+This implementation works on Linux only (Tested on PopOS), due to multiprocess and pickle issues on Windows machines.
+Untested on MacOS.
 The implementation is based on Python3 and PyTorch, check their website [here](https://pytorch.org) for installation instructions.
 The rest of the requirements is included in the [requirements file](requirements.txt), to install them:
 ```bash
 pip3 install -r requirements.txt